ambadyanands/getting-started/README.md

 [github.com/uhmgreyhats](https://github.com/uhmgreyhats)

 ## 4. Software

+Please install the following software:

 - Virtual Box
 - Git

+Google/youtube has ample instructions on how to accomplish this.
+Also feel free to contact the board if you need additional assistance.

 ## 5. Basic Skills
 If you are an absolute novice, here are some essential skills that you may need.